 With the support of our donors and the work of local partner organisations in Pakistan, The British Asian Trust is determined to end stigma and provide vital community mental health services.

-All donations and Zakat given to our mental health projects in Pakistan during our 2019 Ramadan appeal have been match-funded by CareTech Foundation and COSARAF Charitable Foundation, doubling the impact of the money given.
+All donations and Zakat given to our 2019 Ramadan appeal, for mental health projects in Pakistan, were match-funded by CareTech Foundation and COSARAF Charitable Foundation, doubling the impact of the money that was given.